SkillLaSkill/SYSC3110-Project/README.md

 Josh - Worked on the Depth algorhithm, Model, ImportingXML, StepBack

-Thomas - Worked on the Model, StepBack, Documentation, Flooding algorithm and Metrics.
+Thomas - Worked on the Model, StepBack, ReadMe, Flooding algorithm and Metrics.